uhop/dynamodb-toolkit/README.md

 # Example

-This is the annotated [tests/routes.js](https://github.com/uhop/dynamodb-toolkit/blob/master/tests/routes.js):
+This is the annotated [tests/routes.js](https://github.com/uhop/dynamodb-toolkit/blob/master/tests/routes.js), which provides a rich REST API for the planets of the Star Wars universe from [SWAPI](https://swapi.co/).

 ## Include dependencies